Prezez/gotgame/README.md

    [LinkedIn](https://www.linkedin.com/in/przemyslaw-bykowski/)

-# Functionalities
+# Functionalities:

    User registration - the client entering the gotgame application must change.
    Army - the user has his own army which fights with the other player Field - place of the ongoing duel
    Gold - a kind of currency.
 The goal is to buy an army.
    Map - less of the ongoing battle
    Turn - time for the player to perform an action in the game.
-    (Trzeba by lepiej opisać funkcjonaloności, Jakie sa I co robią)